Skip to Content

 Care 4 Kids, the state’s primary child care support program, is a subsidy program that helps low-income working parents in Connecticut afford child care for their infants and toddlers, preschoolers, and school age children.

 Eligibility is based on household income and family size.
-To be eligible, you need to:
+To be eligible for the program, you must:

 • Live in Connecticut